 It seems like such a small thing, but it’s been shown that adding a product thumbnail image can help conversion rates by as much as 10%!
 It reminds people of what they’re about to purchase and allows them to easily click back to edit their selection.

 A lot of people only have one credit card.
-If all they have is Visa and you don’t accept it, they’re going to find another company that will.
-Make sure you provide multiple payment options, Visa, Mastercard, Paypal, American Express, etc.
+If all they have is an American Express and you don’t accept it, they’re going to find another company that will.
+Make sure you provide multiple payment options for your customers.
+This can include:

 One other tip to finding out why customers abandon their carts – just ask them!
 Set up an exit survey that’s triggered when someone leaves items in their cart but doesn’t follow through with the purchase.
 Give them just three or four options to choose from and leave the fifth open one for them to submit their own comment.
 Once you’ve collected several submissions, you’ll most likely start to see a pattern emerging and that will be a good indication of what should be looked at more closely and incorporated into your site.